renn0xtek9/Arithmos/doc/development/source/tutorial-settings.rst

 Widgets Settings
 ****************

-Luckily, since we use the base class :class:`~Orange.widgets.widget.OWWidget`, the settings will be handled just fine.
+Luckily, since we use the base class :class:`~Arithmos.widgets.widget.OWWidget`, the settings will be handled just fine.
 We only need to tell which variables we want to use for persistent settings.